torfinnberset/libusbp/README.md

     sudo make install

-## Building from source on Mac OS X
+## Building from source on macOS

-First, install [Homebrew](http://brew.sh/), a package manager for Mac OS X.  Then use Homebrew to install CMake by running the following command in a Terminal:
+First, install [Homebrew](http://brew.sh/), a package manager for macOS.
+Then use Homebrew to install CMake by running the following command in a Terminal:

     brew install cmake